Mozer/wav2lip_extension/README.md

         return wav2lip_server_play(fname)
 ```

-And you are good to go with English!
+And you are good to go with Silero TTS with English!

+## Optional: Cocqui XTTSv2 multilingual

+Oficial guide how to install and run XTTSv2 in Silly Tavern with conda: https://docs.sillytavern.app/extras/extensions/xtts/
+Note: it can also be installed without conda, and without downgrading python and pytorch, simply install the full version of Visual C++ Build Tools.
+I'm running everything in Python 3.11.5, pytorch 2.1.2+cu121
+To run xtts server you should use this command if you have nvidia card (2 seconds for an average voice message):
+`python -m xtts_api_server -d=cuda --deepspeed --lowvram --output c:\\SillyTavern-Extras\\`
+To run on CPU (20 seconds for an short voice message) please use command:
+`python -m xtts_api_server -d=cpu --output c:\\SillyTavern-Extras\\`
+Replace `c:\\SillyTavern-Extras\\` with full path to your SillyTavern-Extras folder, it is needed to pass xtts audio file to Wav2lip.
+Full command can be put into a .bat file, so you won't need to type it every time.

-## Optional: other languages and voice pitch
+## Optional: Silero TTS with other languages and voice pitch

 If you need Russian or other language please follow [optional steps](https://github.com/Mozer/wav2lip_extension/blob/main/README_optional.md) and modify 2 files.